catfact/softcut/README.md

 --------
 caveats:

-- write-head resampling is only linear and so doesn't sound great with rates of high "diophantine order." i'm pretty sure it is correct (based on output spectrograms) but should compare against a canonical implementation like SRC to be sure.
+- write-sch resampling is only linear and so doesn't sound great with rates of high "diophantine order." i'm pretty sure it is correct (based on output spectrograms) but should compare against a canonical implementation like SRC to be sure.

 - assuming basic structure is unborked, higher-order resampling should be pretty straightforward to add - `Resampler` class is primitive (doesn't have required input ringbuffer, only output ringbuffer,) but at least it is a separate module.